hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/147_bhakti_2.md

-sublimity another ideal following as its shadow, one more acceptable to mankind, one more of daily use, one that has to enter into every part of human life, which assumes proportion and volume later on, and is stated in full and determined language in the Purâna, and that is the ideal of Bhakti.
-The germs of Bhakti are there already; the germs are even in the Samhitâ; the germs a little more developed are in the Upanishads; but they are worked out in their details in the Puranas.
+sublimity another ideal following as its shadow, one more acceptable to mankind, one more of daily use, one that has to enter into every part of human life, which assumes proportion and volume later on, and is stated in full and determined language in the Purāna, and that is the ideal of Bhakti.
+The germs of Bhakti are there already; the germs are even in the Samhitā; the germs a little more developed are in the Upanishads; but they are worked out in their details in the Puranas.

 To understand Bhakti, therefore, we have got to understand these Puranas